vOptSolver/vOptGeneric.jl/README.md

 On linux:

-- open a console on your computer or in the cloud
+- open a console on your computer
 - when the prompt is ready, type in the console `julia`

 On macOS: